jacklule/DataViz-Syllabus/GitHubSetUp.md

 <p>Students first register and follow along with, but adapt, the <a href="https://guides.github.com/activities/hello-world/">Git Hub setup guide, "Hello World."</a></p>

 My **annotations** for Hello World:
-- for **Signup**, students should use their first and last name: for example, jacklule
+- for **Signup**, students should use their first and last name: for example, jacklule -- NOT LEHIGH USER NAME
 - before "Create a Repository", students should follow the tip to open up the Hello World guide in a **separate tab** and work in another tab
 - also before creating a repository, GitHub will ask, **Please verify email address**; students will need to open their email in yet another tab or perhaps their phone
 - for the repository, no need to name it, "Hello World;" can **name Data Viz**